Sigmmma/c20/src/content/h1/scripting/readme.md

 The tools will not compile scripts for a source file above a certain size.
 Most projects will not be big enough to encounter this limit.
 If a single source file is getting too large, you can simply move some scripts to another source file as is common with the stock scenarios which separate cinematics from mission scripts.

 As a last resort, you can remove comments and whitespace since they are not functional parts of the script but this will hurt the readability of your scripts.
-The [Halo Script Preprocessor](#extensions) can also strip comments and whitespace in the final script, while keeping them in your source file.
+The [Halo Script Preprocessor](~) can help you strip comments from a source file.

 ## Number of source files
 | Constant                             | HEK | H1A |